-The modern town just outside of Glasgow has a lot to offer its visitors.
-The home of the Paisley-pattern was recently named as one of the runners-up for UK’s City of Culture 2021.
-Read this guide for the top things to do in Paisley.
+Paisley in Scotland is a modern town outside of Glasgow with a lot to offer its visitors.
+The home of iconic Paisley pattern design was recently named one of the runners-up for the UK City of Culture 2021.
+That’s one reason to stop by and experience the many things to do in Paisley!

-Although the largest town in Scotland missed out this time, it’s not stopping there, the people of Paisley plan want to continue its investment into its culture and promote the town as a place that has a rich history of design, innovation, activism, poetry, and song.
-Clearly, there are tons of things to do in Paisley.
+Although Scotland’s largest town missed out on being the UK City of Culture this time, it’s not stopping there.
+The people of Paisley plan want to continue their investment in its culture and promote the city as a place that has a rich history of design, innovation, activism, poetry, and song.
+Needless to say, there are tons of things to do in Paisley.

 Things to do in Paisley

 Paisley is well known for its vibrant music and entertainment scene.
 The town hosts events throughout the year, including the Sma’ Shot, one of the oldest workers’ festivals in the world, which celebrates Paisley’s unique textile tale.